PFMB/NeuralBayesDropout/README.md

 ![](https://github.com/PFMB/NeuralBayesDropout/blob/main/test/jpegs/fashionmnist_most_confident.jpg)

+All code is implemented in th `main.py` file.
+Make sure to have all `requirements.txt` installed.

 This project was part of the Probabilistic Artificial Intelligence course at ETH.
 The skeleton was provided through the course while the core functionality was implemented by the author.